AndrewSRea/My_Learning_Port/JavaScript/Tools_and_Testing/Cross_Browser_Testing/Introduction/README.md

 * Accept that your site just isn't going to work in some older browsers, and move on.
 This is OK, provided your client/userbase is OK with it.

 Normally your development will involve a combination of the above three approaches.
 The most important thing is that you test each small part before committing it -- don't leave all the testing till the end!

+### Testing/discovery

+After each implementation phase, you will need to test the new functionality.
+To start with, you should make sure there are no general issues with your code that are stopping your feature from working:

+1. Test it in a couple of stable browsers on your system, like Firefox, Safari, Chrome, or IE/Edge.
+2. Do some lo-fi accessibility testing, such as trying to use your site with only the keyboard, or using your site via a screen reader to see if it is navigable.
+3. Test on a mobile platform, such as Android or iOS.

+At this point, fix any problems you find with your new code.

+Next, you should try expanding your list of test browsers to a full list of target audience browsers and start concentrating on weeding out cross browser issues (see the next article for more information on [determining your target browsers](https://github.com/AndrewSRea/My_Learning_Port/tree/main/JavaScript/Tools_and_Testing/Cross_Browser_Testing/Strategies_for_Testing#gotta-test-em-all)).
+For example:

+* Try to test the latest change on all the modern desktop browsers you can -- including Firefox, Chrome, Opera, IE, Edge, and Safari on desktop (Mac, Windows, and Linux, ideally).
+* Test it in common phone and tablet browsers (e.g. iOS Safari on iPhone/iPad, Chrome and Firefox on iPhone/iPad/Android).
+* Also do tests in any other browsers you have included inside your target list.

+The most lof-fi option is to just do all the testing you can by yourself (pulling in teammates to help out if you are working in a team).
+You should try to test it on real physical devices where possible.

+If you haven't got the means to test all those different browsers, operating systems, and device combinations on physical hardware, you can also make use of emulators (emulate a device using software on your desktop computer) and virtual machines (software that allows you to emulate multiple operating system/software combinations on your desktop computer).
+This is a very popular choice, especially in some circumstances -- for example, Windows doesn't let you have multiple versions of Windows installed simultaneously on the same machine, so using multiple virtual machines is often the only option here.

+Another option is user groups -- using a group of people outside your development team to test your site.
+This could be a group of friends or family, a group of other employees, a class at a local university, or a professional user testing setup, where people are paid to test out your site and provide results.

+Finally, you can get smarter with your testing using auditing or automation tools; this is a sensible choice as your projects get bigger, as doing all this testing by hand can start to take a really long time.
+You can set up your own testing automation system ([Selenium]() being the popular app of choice) that could, for example, load your site in a number of different browsers, and:

+* See if a button click causes something to happen successfully (like, for example, a map displaying), displaying the results once the tests are completed.
+* Take a screenshot of each, allowing you to see if a layout is consistent across the different browsers.